vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 ###### Here the excellent use of white space creates a strong and elegant emphasis on this new product.
 There are a couple of principles put to work successfully, but white space is playing the strongest role to make this design work so well.

-Site with proper white space usually appear a bit lighter or more airy.
+Sites with proper white space usually appear a bit lighter or more airy.
 In that regard, it also leads to a composition that is more digestable.
 Lesser whitespace can result in looking cheap—which can be a desired effect of course.
 I’m sure you have seen displays of luxury products and realized that they focus your attention by applying a ton of whitespace.
 It’s not so much about luxury vs cheap, but often, higher priced or valued products make good use of this principle.
 It’s another technique that you can use to lead a viewer from element to element.

 {% img /images/Design_101/Visual_Design/WhiteSpace/foundersuite.png %}